El Waer Hakim: Early years

 Hakim was born in Fashlom at the centre of the Libyan capital, Tripoli where he spent his childhood in a modest household.
 He is the third of six siblings.
 He developed a passion for service for humanity at a very tender age of 6 years when he became an active member of the Boy Scouts Association and other voluntary groups that shaped his networking capabilities and personality as a team player and a team leader.
 During his service with the Boy Scouts, he joined Sea Scouts group and developed talent skills for marines' sports and adventures.
 He is a founding member of the Libyan Sailing Federation and a trained judge of the International Sailing Federation.
 He is a holder of Sailing/Yachting Ocean Skipper of the UK Royal Yachting Association.
 It is during his membership of these groups that Hakim developed interest for international affairs and development cooperation.

 Hakim speaks Arabic, English and moderate French.

 Education

-Upon graduation in 1987 from the Environmental Technologies Studies Department, Higher Institute of Technology, University of Sebha in Libya, Hakim moved to Malta to study at UK Institute of Systems Analysts and Computer Programmers.
+Upon graduation in 1987 from the Environmental Technologies Studies Department, Higher Institute of Technology, Sabha University in Libya, Hakim moved to Malta to study at UK Institute of Systems Analysts and Computer Programmers.
 He completed the institution's courses, earning a Graduate Diploma in Systems Analysis and Computer Programming.
 He later obtained a Doctorate of philosophy in Environmental Sciences in 2000 from the University of Sheffield in United Kingdom.
 He also followed several professional training courses, among others: